askmeegs/build-a-platform-with-krm/3-app-dev/partC-test.md

     deploy:
       kustomize:
         paths:
-          - "cymbalbank-app-config/overlays/prod"
+          - "cymbalbank-app-config/overlays/dev"
   - name: prod
     deploy:
       kustomize:
         paths:
           - "cymbalbank-app-config/overlays/prod"

 ```

 A [skaffold.yaml](https://skaffold.dev/docs/references/yaml/) file is the configuration for skaffold.
 It tells skaffold where the source code lives for the various Cymbal Bank services, and where the YAML files live for Kubernetes.
-We configure the Java services (eg. balancereader) to use the [Jib](https://github.com/GoogleContainerTools/jib/) container builder, which is a Java-specific tool that allows us to build directly using Maven without writing Dockerfiles.
-For the Python services (eg. contacts) we use the default Docker builder.
 We're also configuring skaffold to use the kustomize overlays we explored in Part 2, mapping the skaffold `dev` **[profile](https://skaffold.dev/docs/environment/profiles/)** to the kustomize dev overlay.
 We also define skaffold profiles for staging and prod.

 ###  2. **From the `cymbalbank-app-source/` directory, copy `skaffold.yaml`**.